quiji/teo/DevNotes.md

 - Satchel works like a stack: first item in is last item out.
 - Only way to open doors, breaking them throwing stuff (Let's reinforce the main mechanic).
 - You can throw with different strengths by charging.
 Charging limits your movement.
+- Enemies: Are ghosts.
+Because they are ghosts, they cannot be damaged directly, instead they need to have something to "bring it to the physic world", like a t-shirt, or paint them...
+HENCE the mechanic, paint balls to allow ghost hurting?
+(This is getting too complicated...)

 Thats it.
 Ha!